 The practice had an efficient appointment system to respond to patients' needs.
 Staff told us that patients who requested an urgent appointment were seen the same day.
 Patients told us they had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.

-Staff told us that they currently had some patients for whom they needed to make adjustments to enable them to receive treatment.
-Arrangements were made for a British Sign Language interpreter to assist deaf patients attending appointments if it was required.
+Staff told us that they currently had no patients for whom they needed to make adjustments to enable them to receive treatment.
+Patients with mobility problems were seen in one of the ground floor treatment rooms.